Last update November 23, 2020 (10:20 AM CET)

 You can also contact the Arrivals Hotline of the Danish Police at +45 7020 6044 (Mon-Fri 8 am – 4 pm and weekends and holidays 9 am – 2 pm).

-The direct ferry service from Sassnitz/Germany to Bornholm will resume from June 15.
+The direct ferry service from Sassnitz/Germany to Bornholm will be discontinued temporarily from November 1 to December 17, 2020.
 Alternatively, you can travel with the night ferry service to Bornholm from Køge (south of Copenhagen), if you do not want to travel via Sweden.
 See all options here.

 Several countries have opened their borders to Denmark and vice versa, but the Corona-situation can change very quickly.
 Therefore you may be asked to stay at home in quarantine after your home-coming.
 We advise you to check your home country’s current directions and guidelines before and under your travel to Bornholm.